yunojuno/django-linear/README.md

 ### Principles

 1. Access is managed via existing Django authentication
-1. Data is readonly - if someone needs to edit a issue they should use Linear
+1. Data is readonly - if someone needs to edit an issue they should use Linear
-1. Users who require access to Linear should have a full ($) account - this is **not** a way to bypass Linear fees
+1. Users who require access to Linear should have a full ($) account

+NB this is **not** a tool to bypass Linear fees.
+Please respect their hard work.

 ### How it works